 So, all of this is very exciting, but we cannot dismiss the fact that there are still some obstacles to be overcome before we see large-scale adoption of LED lighting in horticulture.

 In the past, there was no alternative to traditional light sources like HPS.
 So, although we could measure light intensity (quantity), we were not able to measure the effects of specific spectral color compositions.
 However, with the development of LEDs, this is now possible.

 We are still very much in the research phase as far as light spectrum compositions and their effect on plant growth, fruit yield and quality goes.
 We are still discovering which crops respond well to LED lighting, and to specific spectral recipes.
 Even certain varietals can react differently to a particular spectral composition.

-Unfortunately, because many growers are still fairly uneducated about LED technology, some LED manufacturers are misrepresenting or inflating claims of performance.
+Unfortunately, because many growers remain fairly uneducated about LED technology, some LED manufacturers misrepresent or inflate claims of performance.
 The general lighting industry saw similar problems during the early years of general area LED fixtures.
 This lack of industry standards has allowed some less than scrupulous manufacturers to introduce many inferior LED fixtures into the horticultural market, and left many growers disillusioned with the technology.

 Probably the most significant roadblock for widespread adoption of LED lighting, is the high cost of ownership.